"Set preset as default" behaviour unexpected

 I consider this ticket invalid.

 the behavior is exactly what it is meant to be.
 This functionality should give you the possibility to apply plugins with defined settings by default on all (or the fitting) images you open in darkroom.

 This is NOT meant to change the default values a plugin shows since this would not save you any click.
 If you want to set a preset you don't have to enable the plugin before (not even expand it) but just choose your saved preset from the preset dropdown menu.

-#2 Updated by Richard Wonka over 7 years ago
+#2 Updated by Richard Wonka about 8 years ago